radiantearth/mlhub-tutorials/notebooks/South-Africa-Field-Boundary/README.md

 All you need to do is run on your terminal:
 `pip install -r requirements.txt` or `conda install --file requirements.txt`.
-This is very advisable if you're using Apple Silicon (M1 or similar)
+The latter is very advisable if you're using Apple Silicon (M1 or similar).
+Also note that you'd need to install tensorflow-macos rather than the usual tensorflow if using the M1 or similar.

 Note that in using conda install, you might get NoPackagesFound for the following libraries: